Showing posts with label Plath archives. Show all posts

 Penciled in shorthand next to "The vampire who said he was you" is " = Ted."

 Understand that Aurelia knew the poem's references long before critics caught on.
-For years, through interview after interview, 1966, 1970, Aurelia withheld the "vampire's" identity, never said the "black telephone" incident was real and she had actually witnessed it.
+For years, through interview after interview, in 1966, in 1970, Aurelia withheld the "vampire's" identity, never said the "black telephone" incident was real and she had witnessed it.
 Ted Hughes told Aurelia she must stay silent about the circumstances of Sylvia's death or never see Sylvia's children again.
 Aurelia would not risk that.

 So under this gag rule, keeping secret the "why" of Sylvia's suicide that puzzled a generation of critics and fans -- had Sylvia Plath been in love with death?
 A victim of incest?
 A gifted woman driven mad?
 Was a crazy bitch? -- when journalists and biographers probed, Aurelia changed the subject, or simpered, said nothing and passed the cake plate.

 But Aurelia could annotate.
 In shorthand, which no one else in the family could read, Aurelia penciled Ted's name.
-Besides pencil, in Encounter ther eis black ink, disclosing a second visit to the page, this time singling out identifying details.
+Besides pencil, in Encounter there is black ink, disclosing a second visit to the page, this time singling out identifying details.
 Dr. Leising added that on London Magazine's table of contents, Aurelia "marked a cross followed by the date of Sylvia's death.
 That little detail was, to me, a very poignant reminder of Aurelia's grief."

 Not only that: where the poem says "I was ten when they buried you," Aurelia circled "ten" and wrote "8."
 Encounter's headnote, written by Ted, says Sylvia was nine when her father died.
 Aurelia corrected it to 8.
 These annotations, not dated, were probably made before it was widely known that Sylvia Plath's father died when she was eight: before 1975, when Aurelia Plath's preface to Sylvia's Letters Home made that clear.